Skip to contents

 cpus

 How many CPU cores to reserve for this Job.
-The Queue uses this number to limit the number of simultaneously running Jobs; it does not prevent a Job from using more CPUs than reserved.
+Used to limit the number of Jobs running simultaneously to respect <Queue>$max_cpus.
+Does not prevent a Job from using more CPUs than reserved.

 Returns